Find your next safe car with the AARP Auto Buying Program powered by TrueCar. Learn more.

 The AARP Public Policy Institute released a report on the results of a survey of the experiences of nearly 2,500 workers ages 45-70 who've faced unemployment in the past five years.
 CEO Jo Ann Jenkins provided opening remarks and U.S. Department of Labor Chief Economist Heidi Shierholz gave the keynote address.
-View the archived webcast here:

-Find the content you are looking for by entering in search terms below.
+Find the Public Policy Institute content you are looking for by entering in search terms below.

 The AARP Public Policy Institute is releasing a new report titled, "The Long Road Back: Struggling to Find Work after Unemployment," which features results from a survey of nearly 2,500 workers ages 45 to 70 who faced unemployment in the past five years.